 If you aim this Philo to be an ornamental plant indoors, prepare a considerable large and deep container with a diameter at least 25cm.
 This will enable the plant to breathe and spread out.
 When this Fat Boy grows bigger over the pot, you can do repotting.
 On a regular basis, this can be done once in two years.

-Noticing problems that often attack Philodendron martianum is considerably easy.
+Noticing problems that often attack Philodendron martianum is relatively easy.
 First, if you see that the leaves start yellowing or suddenly wilting, the overwatering should be blamed for this.
-Then, you need to check the roots immediately to see whether it rots or not.
-To save this before getting worse, you can do repotting and drain the soil as fast as you can.
+Then, you need to check the roots immediately to see whether they have rotted or not.
+To save this from getting worse, you can do some repotting and drain the soil as fast as you can.

 In contrast with the previous problem, Philodendron can suffer from underwatering too, although it is able to store water in its petioles.
 One indication of this problem is the dry edge of the leaves and it looks brownish.